 Most small business owners have little experience in hiring salespeople.
-They use their instincts and learn by trial and error, often looking for characteristics of successful salespeople they’ve hired in the past.
-But hiring the wrong salesperson can have serious repercussions for your business, causing you to waste time and resources without closing any sales.
+So instead, they use their instincts and learn by trial and error, often looking for characteristics of successful salespeople they’ve hired.
+But hiring the wrong salesperson can have severe repercussions for your business, causing you to waste time and resources without closing any sales.

 Characteristics of a Great Salesperson

 What makes a successful salesperson?
 Stephan Schiffman is a highly-respected author on this topic.
 In his book The 25 Sales Habits of Highly Successful Salespeople, he lays out the characteristics of successful salespeople that every business owner should look for.
 Here are a few of the most important traits he recommends:

 - Analytics: A good salesperson can analyze their sales process to anticipate breakdowns.
 They can then change their approach without getting stuck in an unproductive routine.

 - Leadership: To build trust with a prospect, a salesperson must display good leadership qualities.
 No one likes a sleazy salesperson, but they will respect someone who projects an air of well-earned authority.

 - Listening: You can’t anticipate a prospect’s needs if you’re too busy practicing your sales pitch to hear when they’re talking.
 A good salesperson is an active listener and knows how to ask the right questions to obtain the necessary information.

 - Forward-thinking: It often takes more than one touchpoint to close a sale.
 To succeed, a salesperson must consider and enact the next touchpoint at the right time.

 In their book Biz Dev Done Right, Caryn Kopp and Carl Gould lay out even more characteristics of successful salespeople so business owners know what to look for.
 A few of my favorites are: